dhelonious/mastodon-snap/README.md

 > Note: Be aware that there will always be a short downtime due to the way snaps are updated.

+### Refresh timer

+If you want to control the times at which snaps are updated, you need to change the [refresh.timer](https://snapcraft.io/docs/managing-updates#p-32248-refreshtimer):

+    snap set system refresh.timer=03:00

+You can check the current settings with:

+    snap refresh --time

 # 🦣 Setup your instance